therabidbanana/eventbrite/README.markdown

 API Gotchas
 ------------

-I've compiled a  list of issues developers may encounter with the poorly designed Eventbrite API (in case you're writing your own integration from scratch in Ruby or any other language).

-There are many places where variable names are misspelled, or format is changed, and many places where the API documentation is flat out wrong (dates are not ISO8601 anywhere in the eventbrite api, though they claim they are).

-Read the details at: http://therabidbanana.github.com/eventbrite/file.ImplementationGotchas.html
+There are some sticky points to the Eventbrite api this library helps with - read the details at: http://therabidbanana.github.com/eventbrite/file.ImplementationGotchas.html

 Note on Patches/Pull Requests